Dimtemp/AzureDataFactory/lab-41-copyactivity.md

 6. Click the **Test connection** button in the lower right corner of the screen.
 If the test is succesfull, click on **Create**.

 7. Once you have configured your linked service, you enter the set properties blade.
 As you are writing to this dataset, you want to point the folder where you want moviesDB.csv copied to.
-In the example below, I am writing to folder **output** in the file system **data**.
+In the example below, I am writing to folder **output** in the file system **logs**.
 While the folder can be dynamically created, the file system must exist prior to writing to it.

 8. Set **First row as header** to be true.
 Select Import Schema: **From sample file**.